Azure pipelines are great, but a frustration is how to persist variables through phases in build and release pipelines.

 Azure DevOps solution

-Azure does have a solution to this:
+Azure does have a solution to persisting variables:

 To put all the pieces together and ensure I have caught all the fiddly bits I have created a working demo release pipeline “Persisting Azure Pipeline Variables”.